dexterklui/notes/Computer/WebDev/css.md

     (optional)
   - `grid-template-columns` defines the width of each column; space delimited
   - `grid-template-rows` defines the height of each row; space delimited
+- `grid-auto-columns` and `grid-auto-rows`: Specify the size of an implicitly-created grid column/row (e.g. in grid-auto-flow or explicit out-of-range assignment in grid items).
+Default is `auto`.

 ##### grid-template